-Carolina Housing works to provide convenient housing that is secure, inclusive and supportive.
-Students create a home in our on-campus communities, build life-long friendships and develop skills for their current and future successes as they journey through their Carolina experience.
+Carolina Housing works to provide convenient housing that is safe, inclusive and supportive.
+We strive for students to experience a welcoming home in our on-campus communities, build life-long friendships and develop skills for their current and future success as they journey through their Carolina experience.

-To uphold the mission of our department, we have established a set of Community Living Standards.
-These policies are designed to outline your rights and responsibilities while living on-campus.
-Violations of the Community Living Standards will be adjudicated through the Housing Conduct Process.
+To uphold the mission of the Carolina Housing department, we have established a set of Community Living Standards.
+These policies outline your rights and responsibilities while living on-campus.
+Pursuant to Section IV of the University of North Carolina at Chapel Hill Carolina Housing Contract and/or the Granville Towers Lease Agreement, and/or the Alcohol Policy, violations of the Community Living Standards and/or the Alcohol Policy will be adjudicated through the Housing Conduct Process.

 The Housing Conduct Process is outlined below in this flow chart:

 Written description: An incident occurs and is referred for possible policy violation review.
 A hearing officer will meet with a student, make a determination on any next steps, and the student will have an opportunity to resolve the incident.
 The hearing officer renders a decision.
 If the finding is: